ryanwhowe/websocket-workshop/README.md

 ```

 Where you can see we once again declare an RPC URI but this time as a new key `authorizer`.
-In order to handle the type2 role we want to add another user, Bob, to our users
+In order to handle the `permissions-user` role we want to add another user, Bob, to our users
-function (inside the `switch` statement):
+function (inside the `switch` statement within `token_from_user()`):

 ```
 case 'bob':
-    return ['password123', 'type2'];
+    return ['password123', 'permissions-user'];
 ```

 Now inside the on connection function of the authenticator script we can add another register
-prodecure step, this time for permissions.
+procedure step, this time for permissions.
 Rather than build it bit by bit we're going to copy
 in the whole block and can then talk about it more

 ```